Laravel-Backpack/docs/4.1/crud-fields.md

 We have a lot of default field types, detailed below.
 If you don't find what you're looking for, you can [create a custom field type](/docs/{{version}}/crud-fields#creating-a-custom-field-type).
 Or if you just want to tweak a default field type a little bit, you can [overwrite default field types](/docs/{{version}}/crud-fields#overwriting-default-field-types).

+> NOTE: Starting in Backpack 4.1 if the field name is a relation method in model backpack will infer specific relation attributes from it.
+To disable this behavior please use `'entity' => false` in your field definition.

 <a name="fields-api"></a>
 ### Fields API